tembo-io/website/docs/postgres_guides/how-to-backup-and-restore-a-postgres-database/how-to-backup-and-restore-a-postgres-database.md

 To learn more about it, check their [official documentation](https://www.postgresql.org/docs/current/app-pg-dumpall.html).
 :::

-It generates the `backup_file.sql` file which consists of all the necessary sql commands to recreate the entire PostgreSQL cluster.
+It generates the `backup_file.sql` file which consists of all the necessary SQL commands to recreate the entire PostgreSQL cluster.

-Just like `pg_dump`, `pg_dumpall` will also generate the `backup_file.sql` file holding all the necessary sql commands to recreate the database.
+Just like `pg_dump`, `pg_dumpall` will also generate the `backup_file.sql` file holding all the necessary SQL commands to recreate the database.

 ### Using a Continuous Archiving Solution